 If you’re a blogger, or considering starting a blog, there’s always that nagging question of what theme to use for your WordPress website.
 And since you landed here, I bet you’re considering one of the StudioPress themes.

 While there are many different options to choose from, there’s some important considerations for choosing the right one.

 So, with this blog post, I’m going to give you nine reasons why StudioPress themes are a great choice for bloggers.

-I’m also going to share more about their theme setup, plus give you a caution to watch out for in #7 below.
+I’m also going to share more about the StudioPress theme setup process, plus give you a caution to watch out for in #7 below.

 StudioPress Themes Advantages

 In the interest of transparency, the links to StudioPress in this blog post are affiliate links.
 That means if you click through and make a purchase I’ll receive a small commission at no cost to you.

 However, I’m an honest proponent of StudioPress, especially for beginners.